pauroger/exp-net-fundamentals-2025-Q2/journal/week1/projects/env_automation/JOURNAL.md

 Notes:

 - Region: eu-west-1 for everything.
 - Make sure we keep the same public IP (Elastic IP setup), when we reboot the instances.
 Associate the Elastic IP to every instance created.

 ## Generated and Review CFN Template & Deploy Script

+I had already created some of the resources through the UI as I was watching Tim's video, which added a bit of overhead as I had to migrate those to the code as well as add the code to create the missing resources.
+This is why I created 2 templates, and there is a commented out section on the deploy script, which should be uncommented only for the first run.

 Watching the instructor's videos, I noted the VPC Settings, provided this to LLM to produce the CFN template to automate the provision of the VPC infrastructure.